DiweiZhu/OpenStackClient-CS6620NEU21Fall/Project Description.md

 ## 3. Scope and Features Of The Project:

-1. identify commands and options that exist in the project-specific clients but not in openstackclient. project-specific clients include:
-	a. novaclient
-	b. neutronclient
-	c. cinderclient
-	d. glanceclient
-	e. keystoneclient
-2. add the missing commands to openstackclient.
-3. migrate openstackclient from using project-specific client libraries to using openstacksdk.

-1 and 2 are being conducted for some time, so there might not be many remaining gaps.
-While 3 is only underway for a number of nova commands.
+* There are a handful of commands and options that exist in the project-specific clients but not in openstackclient.
+There are a lot of commands already identified by the OpenStack team and have already been transitioned to openstackclient.
+There are only a few remaining gaps left.
+The first of those remaining gaps is between novaclient and openstackclient.
+Once this gap has been closed, the Nova team can consider deprecation process for the novaclient.
+* An equally important task is to migrate openstackclient from using project-specific client libraries to using openstacksdk.
+Block storage commands in openstackclient need to be migrated to openstacksdk instead of using cinderclient in openstackclient.
+This is to resolve the problem of cinderclient dropping super for v2.
+This item is causing a big user impact right now.

 ** **